Welcome to The Fairview Field Guide

 Garden

-These are the plants filling beds, borders, and small side spots across the site.
-We keep notes on bloom time, upkeep, pollinator activity, and what our clay will tolerate.
+Beds, borders, herbs, bulbs, and the plants that keep surprising us.
+These notes track bloom time, upkeep, pollinator activity, and what our clay will tolerate.

 Trees

-These trees shape shade, habitat, and the long view of the site.
-We track what suits this part of Fairview, what asks for room, and what keeps proving itself here in Salem.
+Trees change the garden slowly.
+We track what gives shade, what asks for more room than expected, and what keeps proving itself here in Salem.

 Wildlife

-We note who shows up, when they pass through, and which parts of the garden keep getting used.
-Some stay all year.
-Some only make sense in one stretch of the season.
+Birds, deer, pollinators, and the occasional surprise.
+We note who shows up, when they pass through, and which corners keep getting used.

 Follow the microclimates.

-We see that a little more sun, runoff, or wind can change what settles in on our heavy clay.
-These pockets explain why one bed works and another struggles nearby.
+A little more sun, runoff, or wind can change what settles in on our heavy clay.
+These pockets explain why one bed works while another struggles nearby.

 Windy corner and fence gap